Unity Mitford: Return to Britain

-Up to 11 September 1941, Mitford was reported to have had an affair with RAF Pilot Officer John Andrews, a test pilot, who was stationed at the nearby RAF Brize Norton.
+Mitford was reported to have had an affair with RAF Pilot Officer John Andrews, a test pilot, who was stationed at the nearby RAF Brize Norton, up to 11 September 1941.
 MI5 learned of this and reported it to Home Secretary Herbert Morrison in October.
 He had heard that she "drives about the countryside … and picks up airmen, etc, and … interrogates them."
 Andrews, a former bank clerk and a married father, was "removed as far away as the limited extent of the British Isles permits."
-He was re-posted to the far north of Scotland where he died in a Spitfire crash in 1945.
-Authorities then concluded that Mitford did not pose a significant threat!
+He was re-posted to the far north of Scotland, where he died in a Spitfire crash in 1945.
+Authorities then concluded that Mitford did not pose a significant threat.

 From 1943, she also spent long periods in Hillmorton, an area of Rugby in Warwickshire, staying with the local vicar and his family.
 Mitford was keen to visit her sister Diana in Holloway Prison, and Norah Elam offered to look after Mitford at their home in Logan Place for a short period.
 Norah Elam and her husband Dudley escorted Mitford to see Diana and Oswald Mosley in Holloway on 18 March 1943.

 Death

-Mitford was taken seriously ill on a visit to the family-owned island of Inch Kenneth and was taken to hospital in Oban.
-Doctors had decided it was too dangerous to remove the bullet in her head.
-On 28 May 1948, Mitford died of meningitis caused by the cerebral swelling around the bullet.
-She was buried at Swinbrook Churchyard.
-The inscription on her gravestone reads: "Say not the struggle naught availeth."
+Mitford was taken seriously ill on a visit to the family owned island of Inch Kenneth and was taken to hospital in Oban.
+On 28 May 1948, 33-year-old Mitford died of meningitis caused by the cerebral swelling around the bullet, which was still in her head.
+She was buried at Swinbrook Churchyard; the inscription on her gravestone reads: "Say not the struggle naught availeth."